 While we were only at Disneyland Resort a short time, we would bet Disneyland rides don’t break down as much as they do at Walt Disney World either.
 But really, if we could get their version of Space Mountain in Orlando, we’re sure a lot of people would save thousands on their chiropractor bills every year.
 Just sayin’.

 Everything at Disneyland is Walkable

-There are only two Parks at Disneyland and they are directly across from one another.
-Not only are the Parks within walking distance from each other, but the Disneyland Hotels as well as the Good Neighbor hotels are also within walking distance.
-As inconvenient as it can be to have to walk home after a long day in the Parks, it’s better than standing in a long bus line for that 30 mount ride back to the resort.
+There are only two Parks at Disneyland Resort; Disneyland and California Adventure.
+And each park is directly across from the other.
+Not only are the Parks within walking distance of each other, but there are also many Hotels within walking distance of Disneyland Resort.
+As inconvenient as it can be to have to walk home after a long day in the Parks, it’s better than standing in a long line at the busses for that 30-minute ride back to the resort.

-Unlike Walt Disney World, filled with out of state and international travelers, Disneyland is not considered a major travel destination.
-Which means almost everyone knows what they are doing, most of the time.
-As much as we love Walt Disney World, there are times when it gets busy and we feel like no one has a clue what they are doing.
+Unlike Walt Disney World, filled with out-of-state and international travelers, Disneyland is not considered a major travel destination.
+This means almost everyone knows what they are doing, most of the time.
+As much as we love Walt Disney World, there are times when crowds at Walt Disney World are horrible and we feel like no one has a clue what they are doing.
 It becomes almost chaotic.
-As a Disneyland newbie, because of this, it was easy to find a few people who knew what they were doing and follow in their tracks until we learned the ropes for myself.
+At Disneyland, if you’re confused about how something works, you can easily ask another guest waiting in line, or just follow the crowd to see what everyone’s excited about.

 Perhaps the biggest difference between Disneyland and Walt Disney World is that Disneyland Resort feels like a theme park.
 When you’re at Walt Disney World, it feels like you’re in a “whole new world” filled with magic.
 The castle is bigger, the lands are bigger, and the space is more open.
 Walt Disney World is 43 square miles of land, compared to Disneyland’s 500 acres.